Advanced

 Add the layout tag

-Add one of the seven #home-* internal tags (e.g. #home-asymmetric-lead-list).
+Add one of the nine #home-* internal tags (e.g. #home-asymmetric-lead-list).
 The leading # makes it internal — it won't appear in tag archives, but it will route the row to the right layout.
+Pick your layout on the Section layouts page.

 If you picked #home-tag-columns, add the public tags you want as columns in the order you want them shown.
 The primary tag becomes column 1; subsequent public tags become subsequent columns.